unkemptArc99/cs7641-project/docs/midterm-report.md

 Dropouts were used to decrease overfitting and help remove dead weights during training.

 Here is a summary of our final model:
+The total number of parameters in this model is equal to the number of trainable parameters, which will not be the case with transfer learning.
 ![Model 1 Summary](img/modelsummary.jpg)